LuiseFreese/espc25-smart-support-agent/docs/DEMO-OVERVIEW.md

 # Demo Overview: Azure AI Foundry Smart Support Agent

-This document provides a comprehensive overview of all demos in this repository, including their purpose, Azure resources used, and validation status.
+Technical reference for all demos in this repository.
+For presentation guidance, see [SESSION-STORYLINE.md](SESSION-STORYLINE.md).

 ## Resource Overview